nullBubble/manga_notifier/README.md

 A: Repeated log in depending on how often you set the script to run, would tick of the bot detection so I use an firefox profile with an logged in account in mangadex.

-Q: Why the unnecessary print?
+Q: Why the unnecessary prints?

 A: Just used them for testing.